Carrie Jacobs-Bond: Music career

-Carrie Jacobs-Bond studied piano with area teachers while a child.
+Jacobs-Bond studied piano with area teachers while a child.
 A performer named Blind Tom Wiggins toured the country, instantly memorizing any song played to him and then playing it back.
 After his part of the program, young Jacobs was prodded to go to the piano.
 She awed the crowd by playing back Blind Tom's song.
 She began writing music in the late 1880s when encouraged by her husband to "put down on paper some of the songs that were continually running through my mind."
 After her return from Iron River, Michigan, and the death of her second husband, she took up residence at 402 East Milwaukee Street, Janesville, Wisconsin, where she wrote the song "I Love You Truly".